 God help us.

-Now they keep saying, well, there's an investigation into the irregularity of things.
+Now, they keep saying, well, there's an investigation into the irregularity of things.

-Now, we have eyewitnesses, and remember, people are now giving affidavits.
+And remember, people are now giving affidavits.

-They're now in the process of getting people on record uh giving sworn affidavits that could be used before courts under the threat of perjury.
+They're now in the process of getting people on record giving sworn affidavits that could be used before courts under the threat of perjury.

-That would mean if you're a Republican a jail sentence.
+That would mean, if you're a Republican, a jail sentence.

 If you're a Democrat, you get away with it.